watson-developer-cloud/assistant-toolkit/conversational-skills/procode-endpoints.md

         schema:
           type: string
       requestBody:
-        description: "The message to be sent.
-This includes the user's input, along with optional content such as intents and entities."
+        description: "The request to be sent to conversational skill.
+This includes the user's input (relayed from WxA /message API), WxA context, slots value state, and conversational skill state."
         content:
           application/json:
             schema: